By Toni Anderson

 Let’s assume you’ve written fantastic stories, had them vigorously edited, packaged with professional, eye-catching covers.
 The novels are perfectly formatted and you write in a genre that sells (as opposed to a niche market like “How to Grow Vegetables on Mars.”
-Although I hear the fictionalized version of that book did quite well 🙂
+Although I hear the fictionalized version of that book did quite well!)

-What practices do I follow?
+What practices should you follow?

 As a British-Canadian based in Canada, the Kobo brand is very familiar to me, as are differences in currency exchange rates.
 For whatever reason, prices ending in “.99” are generally more attractive to customers (and look more professional) than those ending in random numbers.
 I’m careful to assign the price of each book in each different country, so rather than base the price on a fluctuating exchange rate.
 I use prices that end in .99, except for some Asian markets where my prices end in .00 or .50.